mobilemancer/aurelia2-demos/DroidWorx_unraveled/docs/curriculum.md

 ### Assignment: Add flair to the home page

-The customer wants a visitor counter to be displayed on the [home page](./../src/modules/home/home-page.html) !
+1. The customer wants a visitor counter to be displayed on the [home page](./../src/modules/home/home-page.html) !
+2. The customer wants to alternate the image between BB-8 and BB-9E for odd and even visitor count.

-The data is already accessible in the [view model](./../src/modules/home/home-page.ts) in the property `visitors`.
+The data is accessible in the [view model](./../src/modules/home/home-page.ts).

 <details>
 <summary>Task 1</summary>